Transport in Stockholm: Buses

 The blue buses are in the inner city variant trunk lines traversing large parts of the Stockholm inner city, and in the suburban variant acting as important feeder lines between the suburbs and public transport hubs in central Stockholm, or providing crossway connections between suburbs.
 These are called blue bus lines because the buses that operate on them are painted blue, in contrast to the red color of the regular buses.

 The service bus lines are especially adapted for elderly people, and are found in certain residential areas.
 Along some parts of these lines instead of regular bus stops there are areas where one can halt the bus just by waving at them.
 In addition to this, there are also night busses, which replace the regular bus routes during the night, during which they do not run.
 These lines always have some variation of X9X as their number, such as 197, 91, and 291.

-Buses in Stockholm have a punctuality of around 92 percent.
+Buses in Stockholm have a punctuality of around 92%.

 Blue bus lines

 Metro

 The Stockholm Metro consists of three groups of lines (blue, red, green), which are each referred to as a singular line.

-The Stockholm metro has been called 'the world's longest art gallery', with most of the network's 100 stations decorated with sculptures, mosaics, paintings, installations, engravings and reliefs.
+The Stockholm metro has been called 'the world's longest art gallery', with most of the network's 100 stations decorated with sculptures, mosaics, paintings, installations, engravings, and reliefs.